 "The character's comical name suggests that the writer of the episode, John Whedon, thought of her as little more than a schoolmarm," Gustavo Pérez Firmat wrote in A Cuban in Mayberry: Looking Back at America's Hometown.

-Helen's character was initially just meant to be a one-off but after producers were impressed with Corsaut's performance as well as her on-screen chemistry with Griffith, she ended up becoming a recurring character throughout the series that marries Andy Taylor in the premiere of the spinoff show, Mayberry R.F.D.
-She even appears later on in the TV movie Return to Mayberry.
+Helen's character was initially just meant to be a one-off but after producers were impressed with Corsaut's performance as well as her on-screen chemistry with Griffith, she ended up becoming a recurring character throughout the series.
+She even marries Andy Taylor in the premiere of the spinoff show, Mayberry R.F.D. and appears later on in the TV movie Return to Mayberry.

 Similar to Helen Crump, Aneta Louise Corsaut was born in Kansas.
 After moving to New York City to pursue an acting career, she made her big-screen debut opposite Steve McQueen in The Blob.
 She went on to appear on various TV shows including the sitcom Mrs. G. Goes to College as well as Bonanza, Robert Montgomery Presents, Producers' Showcase, Valentine's Day, Gunsmoke, The Blue Knight, The Runaways, House Calls as Head Nurse Bradley, Hart to Hart, and more.
 She even appeared opposite her former co-star Griffith in multiple episodes of his TV series Matlock.